Honorary Research Assistant Project

 Over the years, quite a few of those who have completed the Bible and the Contemporary World MLitt (distance learning) have asked what opportunities there might be to continue some formal link with St Mary’s College.
 The position of Honorary Research Assistant presents a distinctive (if not unique) means of engaging alumni in the on-going intellectual endeavours of this particular programme.

-Honorary Research Assistants (HRA) in this scheme will engage in research in biblical studies and theology, in relation to other disciplines in the arts, humanities and social sciences, towards the pursuit of defined projects relevant to the mission of the Bible and the Contemporary World programme; described in the programme specification as “how culture shapes, and has been shaped by, Christian belief, practice and theology.”
+Honorary Research Assistants (HRA) in this scheme engage in research in biblical studies and theology, in relation to other disciplines in the arts, humanities and social sciences, towards the pursuit of defined projects relevant to the mission of the Bible and the Contemporary World programme; described in the programme specification as “how culture shapes, and has been shaped by, Christian belief, practice and theology.”

 The fruit of their work will be both in academic publications and stimulating public debate in their own contexts.